rizwankhan1787/olx/Readme.md

 Private subnets in your VPC should be tagged accordingly so that Kubernetes knows that it can use them for internal load balancers:
 Key 	                        Value
 kubernetes.io/role/internal-elb  1

+Use templates directory to create and deploy ingress controller and use helm to create helm chart to render objects for reuse